 The following exercises specifically involve your sense of touch.
 Each time you touch something, you send sensory stimulation to your brain and encourage your brain to create new neural connections.
 These exercises reinforce reeducation of various sensations such as light touch, pressure, texture recognition, and temperature differentiation.
 In turn, this practice helps promote the return of sensation after stroke.

 Repeat each exercise at least 10 times and practice for about 10-15 minutes a day.
 Remember, repetition and consistency are most important for a speedy recovery from stroke.

 1. Tabletop Touch Therapy

-Some examples of objects to grab are soft scarves, rough sandpaper, fluffy cotton balls, rough Velcro, and cool silverware.
+Gather a variety objects with different textures and place them onto a table in front of you.
+Some examples of objects to practice with are soft scarves, rough sandpaper, fluffy cotton balls, rough Velcro, and cool silverware.

 2. Texture Hunting

-3. Texture Handling
+3. Texture Recognition

-Once you’ve gone through all the objects and observed how they feel, perform the exercise again with your eyes closed.
+Have someone place different objects in your hand with your eyes open.
+Sense how these objects feel and practice naming these textures, such as rough, smooth, bumpy, etc. Once you’ve gone through all the objects and observed how they feel, perform the exercise again with your eyes closed.

 4. Temperature Differentiation

 This sensory reeducation exercise is particularly beneficial for stroke survivors who have trouble feeling or distinguishing between heat or cold.
 Temperature differentiation involves using hot and cold materials to help rewire the neural pathways for temperature distinction.